-The dusty draft of Shadows and Pagodas was quite different to its published incarnation many moons later.
-The narrative was penned in a descriptive, florid nineteenth-century style before being thoroughly modernised.
-Its alternate history broadly filled out at the beginning but now gradually introduced.
+The dusty draft of Shadows and Pagodas was quite different to its published incarnation many moons

 The characters have changed, too.
 For example, the Baron was a conventionally constructed human who went by the name of Schalken.
 This was in reference to one of my favourite ghost stories, penned by Sheridan Le Fanu in 1839, Strange Event in the Life of Schalken the Painter.
 But, after a great deal of soul-searching, I morphed Schalken into Baron H. (Hieronymus) Parzifal.